Matthew Goff Investment Advisor LLC Has $9.48 Million Stock Holdings in PepsiCo, Inc. (NASDAQ:PEP)

-A number of other hedge funds have also recently added to or reduced their stakes in PEP.
-Life Planning Partners Inc acquired a new stake in PepsiCo during the fourth quarter valued at approximately $35,000.
-Leverty Financial Group LLC acquired a new stake in PepsiCo during the fourth quarter valued at approximately $38,000.
-Creative Financial Designs Inc. ADV boosted its holdings in PepsiCo by 229.6% during the fourth quarter.
-Creative Financial Designs Inc. ADV now owns 323 shares of the company’s stock valued at $56,000 after purchasing an additional 225 shares in the last quarter.
-Masso Torrence Wealth Management Inc. acquired a new stake in PepsiCo during the fourth quarter valued at approximately $56,000.
-Finally, Evolution Advisers Inc. acquired a new stake in PepsiCo during the fourth quarter valued at approximately $59,000.
-72.12% of the stock is currently owned by institutional investors and hedge funds.
+Several other large investors have also made changes to their positions in the company.
+BlackRock Inc. boosted its holdings in PepsiCo by 5.5% in the fourth quarter.
+BlackRock Inc. now owns 105,501,759 shares of the company’s stock valued at $18,326,710,000 after acquiring an additional 5,454,097 shares during the last quarter.
+State Street Corp boosted its holdings in PepsiCo by 1.3% in the fourth quarter.
+State Street Corp now owns 58,904,562 shares of the company’s stock valued at $10,293,622,000 after acquiring an additional 763,595 shares during the last quarter.
+Geode Capital Management LLC boosted its holdings in PepsiCo by 2.6% in the fourth quarter.
+Geode Capital Management LLC now owns 23,137,438 shares of the company’s stock valued at $4,008,329,000 after acquiring an additional 585,018 shares during the last quarter.
+Capital Research Global Investors boosted its holdings in PepsiCo by 9.6% in the fourth quarter.
+Capital Research Global Investors now owns 18,698,968 shares of the company’s stock valued at $3,248,196,000 after acquiring an additional 1,634,702 shares during the last quarter.
+Finally, Charles Schwab Investment Management Inc. boosted its holdings in PepsiCo by 0.7% in the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 13,837,497 shares of the company’s stock valued at $2,403,712,000 after acquiring an additional 93,169 shares during the last quarter.
+Institutional investors own 72.12% of the company’s stock.

-A number of analysts have recently weighed in on PEP shares.
-StockNews.com started coverage on PepsiCo in a research note on Thursday, March 31st.
-They issued a “buy” rating for the company.
-JPMorgan Chase & Co. raised their target price on PepsiCo from $183.00 to $186.00 in a research note on Wednesday, April 27th.
-Citigroup raised their target price on PepsiCo from $194.00 to $198.00 in a research note on Wednesday, April 27th.
-UBS Group lowered their target price on PepsiCo from $190.00 to $182.00 and set a “buy” rating for the company in a research note on Tuesday, June 21st.
-Finally, Wells Fargo & Company decreased their price target on PepsiCo from $175.00 to $172.00 and set an “equal weight” rating on the stock in a report on Tuesday, June 21st.
-Seven equities research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
-According to data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and a consensus price target of $177.13.
+In related news, CEO Eugene Willemsen sold 4,560 shares of PepsiCo stock in a transaction that occurred on Monday, May 16th.
+The shares were sold at an average price of $175.61, for a total value of $800,781.60.
+Following the transaction, the chief executive officer now directly owns 8,277 shares of the company’s stock, valued at $1,453,523.97.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, EVP David Flavell sold 5,150 shares of the firm’s stock in a transaction that occurred on Monday, May 16th.
+The shares were sold at an average price of $175.11, for a total transaction of $901,816.50.
+Following the completion of the sale, the executive vice president now owns 28,275 shares in the company, valued at approximately $4,951,235.25.
+The disclosure for this sale can be found here.
+Company insiders own 0.12% of the company’s stock.

-PepsiCo (NASDAQ:PEP – Get Rating) last posted its earnings results on Tuesday, April 26th.
-The company reported $1.29 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.24 by $0.05.
-The company had revenue of $16.20 billion during the quarter, compared to analysts’ expectations of $15.54 billion.
+PepsiCo (NASDAQ:PEP – Get Rating) last announced its earnings results on Tuesday, April 26th.
+The company reported $1.29 EPS for the quarter, topping the consensus estimate of $1.24 by $0.05.
 PepsiCo had a net margin of 12.57% and a return on equity of 53.44%.
-PepsiCo’s quarterly revenue was up 9.3% compared to the same quarter last year.
-During the same quarter last year, the company posted $1.21 EPS.
-As a group, analysts anticipate that PepsiCo, Inc. will post 6.64 earnings per share for the current year.
+The company had revenue of $16.20 billion for the quarter, compared to analysts’ expectations of $15.54 billion.
+During the same period last year, the firm earned $1.21 earnings per share.
+The business’s revenue for the quarter was up 9.3% on a year-over-year basis.
+Equities analysts anticipate that PepsiCo, Inc. will post 6.64 earnings per share for the current fiscal year.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, June 30th.
-Shareholders of record on Friday, June 3rd will be issued a $1.15 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, June 30th.
+Investors of record on Friday, June 3rd will be paid a $1.15 dividend.
+This represents a $4.60 dividend on an annualized basis and a yield of 2.76%.
 This is a boost from PepsiCo’s previous quarterly dividend of $1.08.
-This represents a $4.60 annualized dividend and a yield of 2.76%.
 The ex-dividend date of this dividend is Thursday, June 2nd.
-PepsiCo’s dividend payout ratio is currently 62.93%.
+PepsiCo’s dividend payout ratio (DPR) is 62.93%.

-In other news, EVP David Flavell sold 5,150 shares of the firm’s stock in a transaction that occurred on Monday, May 16th.
-The shares were sold at an average price of $175.11, for a total transaction of $901,816.50.
-Following the transaction, the executive vice president now directly owns 28,275 shares of the company’s stock, valued at $4,951,235.25.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Eugene Willemsen sold 4,560 shares of the firm’s stock in a transaction that occurred on Monday, May 16th.
-The stock was sold at an average price of $175.61, for a total transaction of $800,781.60.
-Following the transaction, the chief executive officer now directly owns 8,277 shares in the company, valued at $1,453,523.97.
-The disclosure for this sale can be found here.
-0.12% of the stock is owned by corporate insiders.
+Several equities analysts recently issued reports on PEP shares.
+Citigroup raised their price target on PepsiCo from $194.00 to $198.00 in a report on Wednesday, April 27th.
+Deutsche Bank Aktiengesellschaft raised their target price on PepsiCo from $173.00 to $175.00 in a report on Wednesday, April 27th.
+Credit Suisse Group raised their target price on PepsiCo from $163.00 to $168.00 in a report on Wednesday, April 27th.
+UBS Group reduced their target price on PepsiCo from $190.00 to $182.00 and set a “buy” rating on the stock in a report on Tuesday, June 21st.
+Finally, Wells Fargo & Company reduced their target price on PepsiCo from $175.00 to $172.00 and set an “equal weight” rating on the stock in a report on Tuesday, June 21st.
+Seven equities research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
+According to data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and a consensus price target of $177.13.

 PepsiCo Company Profile (Get Rating)